Esztergb/Challenge-01/README.md

 ## Credits

 Thank you for tips and sugestions from Bootcamp instructors and classmates.
-I have used w3schools.com and
+I have used https://www.w3schools.com/ and https://www.stackoverflow.com to research information.

 ## License

 N/A - Bootcamp Challange 1

-[def]: screenshot.png